-There are a number of hotels of all types in Pelling....
-Hotel Mount Pandim of Elgin group (30 well appointed rooms finished with teak floor and overlooking the Singalila Range), Norbu Ghang Resort (with wonderful view of Kanchenjunga), The Chumbi Mountain Retreat & Spa (with classy rooms & suites, its organic garden is used to source ingredients of food served) etc are some of the great upscale hotels.
+In luxury segment, Hotel Mount Pandim of Elgin group (30 well appointed rooms finished with teak floor and overlooking the Singalila Range), Norbu Ghang Resort (with wonderful view of Kanchenjunga), The Chumbi Mountain Retreat & Spa (with classy rooms & suites, its organic garden is used to source ingredients of food served) and several others are now well known ones.

-There are not many restaurants in Pelling and for most part you will need to depend on in-house dining in your hotel.
-Having said that, there are few nice restaurants here that are popular to both tourists and locals.
+Pelling is not particularly a culinary destination in Sikkim and for most part you will need to depend on in-house dining at your hotel.
+Having said that, there are several nice restaurants & bars here that are popular to both tourists and locals.